f0ldspace/trinity/README.md

 # 🔨 Installation

 If you'd like to give it a try before installing:
-`nix run github:spector700/Akari`
+`nix run github:f0ldspace/trinity`

 ### Adding it as a flake

-1: Go to the flake.nix and add `Akari.url = "github:spector700/Akari"` to your
+1: Go to the flake.nix and add `trinity.url = "github:f0ldspace/trinity"` to your
 inputs.

 ```nix